 START EARLY

-Whether it's saving for college, selecting the right classes in high school, applying for scholarships, or researching college costs, the earlier you start, the more prepared you and your student will be.
-If you haven't started already, start today.
+researching college costs, the earlier you start, the more prepared you and your student will be.
+If you haven't story on UtahFutures.org.
+For more information, ask a reputable source like a school counselor, college

 EDUCATE YOURSELF